 Keep in mind that not everyone has an unlimited data plan and using a laptop on a mobile data plan can chew through it very quickly, as your laptop will not be using the mobile versions of the websites you visit, so be very wary and only use your phone as a portable hotspot when it's really necessary.
 Five bucks for a coffee isn't that bad after all when you compare it to excess data charges from your carrier.

 Have you used your smartphone as a Wi-Fi hotspot?
-Did you even know you could do it?
+Did you know how to share Wi-Fi from Android before?